Generalized Drazin-Riesz invertible elements in a semi-simple Banach algebra: Generalized Drazin-Riesz invertible elements in a semi-simple Banach algebra

 \section{Generalized Drazin-Riesz invertible elements in a semi-simple Banach algebra}

-Now we introduce and we characterize the concept of generalized Drazin-Riesz invertible elements in a semi-simple Banach algebra. \begin{definition} An element $a \in \mathcal{\mathcal A}$ is said to be {\it generalized Drazin-Riesz invertible} if there exists $b\in \mathcal{\mathcal A}$ satisfying
+Now we introduce and we characterize the concept of generalized Drazin-Riesz invertible elements in a semi-simple Banach algebra. \begin{defn} An element $a \in \mathcal{\mathcal A}$ is said to be {\it generalized Drazin-Riesz invertible} if there exists $b\in \mathcal{\mathcal A}$ satisfying

-$1-ab$ is an idempotent, called the idempotent associated with the generalized Drazin-Riesz inverse $b$ of $a$. \end{definition} We shall say that $a \in \mathcal{\mathcal A}$ is {\it Riesz-quasi-polar} if there exists an idempotent $q\in\mathcal{A}$ satisfying
+$1-ab$ is an idempotent, called the idempotent associated with the generalized Drazin-Riesz inverse $b$ of $a$. \end{defn} We shall say that $a \in \mathcal{\mathcal A}$ is {\it Riesz-quasi-polar} if there exists an idempotent $q\in\mathcal{A}$ satisfying

 This extend the Riesz quasi-polarity for bounded linear operators introduced in \cite{Ziv}.